sperego98/DEAL/README.md

 DEAL selects non-redundant structures from atomistic trajectories via Sparse Gaussian Processes (SGP), to be used to train machine-learning interatomic potentials.

+It consists of two steps:
+1. preselection using the MLP uncertainty (e.g. max uncertainty obtained with query-by-committee)
+2. select a dataset of non-redundant configurations using the local predictive variance of a Gaussian Process

 The method is described in:

 > **Perego S. & Bonati L.**
 > *Data efficient machine learning potentials for modeling catalytic reactivity via active learning and enhanced sampling*,
 > **npj Computational Materials 10, 291 (2024)**
 > doi: [10.1038/s41524-024-01481-6](https://doi.org/10.1038/s41524-024-01481-6)

+In addition, step 2. can be also used to perform subsampling of a trajectory even without the uncertainty pre-selection (see [examples](examples/README.md))

 ## Highlights